Dynatrace/OneAgent-SDK-for-Java/README.md

 you want to call.
 A Tracer serves two purposes.
 First, to time the call (duration, cpu and more) and report errors.
 That is why each Tracer has these three methods.
 The error method must be called only once, and it must be in between start and end.

+A Tracer instance can only be used from the thread on which it was created.
+See [in process linking](#in-process-linking) for tracing across thread boundaries, and see further below in this section for how to cross process boundaries.

 ```Java
 void start();